rubengarzajr/canvasser/readme.txt

 -------------------------
 Bugs:
 I think there's something wrong with the fade animation in canvasser.
+Clicking on scaled objects not suppored yet.
+Order not being used - particles always render on top of everything.

 Feature Requests:
 Wait until all images are loaded before displaying anything